-Your customers are more than just names in your database - they are human, and they expect you to treat them more than some transactions or sales.
+Your customers are more than just names in your database - they are human and expect you to treat them more than some transactions or sales.

 How do you build that connection?
-You can do that by personalizing your emails and using a more customer-oriented approach.
+You can personalize your emails, give a human touch, and use a more customer-oriented approach.

 So, we have written this informative guide to get you started with email personalization.
-We will cover how you can collect data and use it to create highly personalized email campaigns.
+We will cover how to collect and use data to create highly personalized email campaigns.

 60% of consumers say they will likely become repeat buyers after a personalized shopping experience with a retailer. - Segment, The State of Personalization 2021

 When an email lacks personalization, 52% of customers say they will choose a different place to shop. - Activetrail

 70% of millennials are frustrated with brands sending irrelevant emails. - SmarterHQ